Blog

 The Law – The Law, then, is the standard of moral

 purity.
 The Old Testament contains the Law of God.
-Sin is a perfect
+The Law is a perfect

 standard because it is God’s standard.
 When we fail to keep the law, we